Interested in activities for infants and toddlers, but struggling to find time? Discover how to easily incorporate learning activities into your day.

 Having a list also makes planning and shopping for items more organized.
 Knowing which crafts you plan to do will help you gather all the materials you need beforehand.
 You can purchase all the materials you need at the same time.

 Want a few ideas of things to do after work?
-Download my FREE play ideas calendar, perfect for the early evening hours!
+Join my newsletter and download my play ideas calendar, perfect for the early evening hours!
 The first sheet includes ideas for the weekdays, while the second is a blank template to fill with your own ideas.
-Download it below:
+Download it below—at no cost to you:

 Work with what you have